Fernando Troyansky

-Fernando Ariel Troyansky (born 24 November 1977 in Bahía Blanca) is a former Argentine footballer who played as a defender.
+Fernando Ariel Troyansky (born 24 November 1977) is an Argentine former professional footballer who played as a defender.

 Career

-Troyansky started his career with his local team Club Olimpo in 1995, playing for five years in Torneo Argentino A and Primera B Nacional leagues.
+Troyansky was born in Bahía Blanca.
+He started his career with his local team Club Olimpo in 1995, playing for five years in Torneo Argentino A and Primera B Nacional leagues.
 In 2000, he moved to Club Atlético Los Andes of the Primera Division Argentina and in 2001 he went to Austria to join the Austria Vienna.
 In 2009, he moved to the FC Kärnten where he regained the opportunity of being in a team's start line-up.

 After one unsuccessful season back in Austria Vienna, he moved to SC Wiener Neustadt, facing the challenge to avoid relegation from the Austrian Football Bundesliga.

 Troyansky retired at the end of the 2013 season.